Atopic Dermatitis and Eczema Treatment

 Diet

 We tend to recommend general allergy prevention measures in high allergy risk newborns.
 The risk for developing eczema is higher in families who suffer with severe eczema, asthma and nasal allergies.
-Eczema preventative measures include avoidance of smoking by parents during pregnancy and after birth and breast-feeding until 6 months of age if possible.
+Eczema preventative measures include early application of skin barrier creams such as preservative-free emollients, avoidance of smoking by parents during pregnancy and after birth and breast-feeding until 6 months of age if possible.
 Some experts suggest avoiding common allergy-provoking foods such as cow’s milk, eggs, fish and peanuts in the breast-feeding mother’s daily diet.
 However there is no convincing scientific evidence that this really makes any difference.
-Avoidance of solid foods in babies up to 4 months of age should be followed by the careful phased introduction of the potential allergy-provoking foods such as cow’s milk, wheat, peanut, eggs, sesame and fish slowly one at a time.
+Avoidance of solid foods in babies up to 4 months of age should be followed by the unrestricted phased introduction of the potential allergy-provoking foods such as cow’s milk, wheat, peanut, eggs, sesame and fish slowly one at a time.
+Recent research seems to indicate that withholding these foods in the first year of life may actually activate food allergies and not be protective as previously thought.
 Up to a third of infantile eczema is food allergy related and food additives and colourings may also aggravate eczema in older children.
 Non allergic skin irritation from acidic citrus fruit, tomatoes, pineapples, berry fruits, cheese, chocolate and Marmite, occurs in patients with eczema.
 Infants may accurately undergo allergy testing for food allergies from 4 months of age.

 Clothing